North Hertfordshire

 North Hertfordshire is one of ten local government districts in the county of Hertfordshire, England.
+Its council is based in Letchworth Garden City and the largest town is Hitchin.
+The district also includes the towns of Baldock and Royston and numerous villages and surrounding rural areas.
+Part of the district lies within the Chiltern Hills, a designated Area of Outstanding Natural Beauty.

-Its council is based in Letchworth.
-The district borders East Hertfordshire, Stevenage, Welwyn Hatfield, St Albans, Central Bedfordshire, Luton, and South Cambridgeshire.
+The neighbouring districts are East Hertfordshire, Stevenage, Welwyn Hatfield, St Albans, Luton, Central Bedfordshire, South Cambridgeshire and Uttlesford.

 History

 North Hertfordshire was created on 1 April 1974 under the Local Government Act 1972, covering the area of five former districts, which were all abolished at the same time: